gauravgaira/-HR-Analytics-Dashboard-Power-BI-Project/README.md

 ## 🔍 Key Insights

-- Most attrition is seen in early career stages (Age 18–25)
+- Most attrition is seen in early career stages (Age 26–35)
-- Certain job roles and education fields show higher turnover
+- education fields (hr and technical) show higher attrition rate
 - Monthly income and job satisfaction are major drivers of retention

 ---